Body to Brain Learning & INPP Australia Courses:

 Sometimes you may need someone to help you think through and problem solve an unusual situation.

 Sometimes you just want to know you're on track and get some pointers to refine your practice.

 Two brains and one hour can achieve a lot.

-Schedule regular one-to-one conversations over 8 months with Christine Payard.
-Focus on clinical or business topics that will help build your neurodevelopmental practice.
+Focus on clinical or business topics that can help build your neurodevelopmental practice.

-Two brains and regular contact can achieve more.
+Two brains and regular, focused contact can achieve more.